CosmicFinisher/CosmicLexicon.Foundation/docs/research/core_utilities_research/final_report/detailed_findings_part1.md

-# Detailed Findings: OpenEchoSystem.Core Utilities and Extensions Research (Part 1)
+# Detailed Findings: ConsmicLexicon.Foundation Utilities and Extensions Research (Part 1)

-This document provides a detailed overview of the findings from the initial research phase of the `OpenEchoSystem.Core` library analysis.
+This document provides a detailed overview of the findings from the initial research phase of the `ConsmicLexicon.Foundation` library analysis.
 These findings are organized by module and cover code structure, testing practices, documentation, and potential areas for improvement.

 ## Collections (`src/collections/`)

-*   **Code Structure:** The module contains a mix of generic and non-generic related files, with a clear separation between `OpenEchoSystem.Core.xCollections` (non-generic) and `OpenEchoSystem.Core.xCollections.Generic`.
+*   **Code Structure:** The module contains a mix of generic and non-generic related files, with a clear separation between `ConsmicLexicon.Foundation.xCollections` (non-generic) and `ConsmicLexicon.Foundation.xCollections.Generic`.
 *   **Testing:** Test files are present for many of the source files, suggesting an existing effort towards testing.
 *   **Documentation:** The `README.Core.Collections.md` file outlines the goal of providing common interfaces, base classes, and utilities for collections.
 *   **Potential Areas for Improvement:**